 Gasoline is a fuel made from crude oil and other petroleum liquids.
 Gasoline is mainly used as an engine fuel in vehicles.
-Refineries and companies that produce the finished motor gasoline sold in retail gasoline fueling stations may add various liquids so that the gasoline burns cleaner and meets air pollution control standards and requirements.
+Petroleum refineries and blending facilities produce motor gasoline for sale at retail gasoline fueling stations.

 Gasoline varies by grade